 Paul Hendrickson’s most recent book, Hemingway's Boat, was published by Alfred A. Knopf in the fall of 2011.
 He spent seven years on it.
 It was a national best-seller and a finalist in biography for the National Book Critics Circle Award.
 The Chicago Tribune awarded it its annual Heartland Prize.
 His book previous to this, Sons of Mississippi, also from Knopf, won the National Book Critics Circle Award in general nonfiction as well as the Heartland Prize.
 Sons was published in 2003, and its research and writing were supported by a Guggenheim Foundation fellowship and a National Endowment for the Arts literature fellowship.

-Hendrickson has degrees in American literature from St. Louis University and Penn State.
+Hendrickson has degrees in English from St. Louis University and Penn State.
 He is married and has two grown sons (both working in media) and lives with his wife, Cecilia, outside Philadelphia.
 He has entered the terror, the "long joyful sickness"--as John Updike once called it--of the next book project.
 It has to do with Frank Lloyd Wright and is being supported at its outset by a second National Endowment for the Arts literature fellowship.

 last updated 2014/04/29